SeshuTarapatla/Gphotos-Takeout-fixer/README.md

 Metadata or in other words EXIF data is a series of tags with certain values/data that is present the file along with the media.
 This includes a long list of tags/properties which include: Date taken, Location coordinates, Device used etc.

 2. **Does every file has metadata?**
 While most of the modern day devices embed certain amount of metadata to every image or video captured - but that doesn't mean media files can't exist without metadata.
 We can add, edit or remove metadata tags.
-Example:
+Example: If a photo doesn't have any location data we can add it.
+If it has we can change or remove it completely.

+<ins>Note</ins>: Don't confuse EXIF metadata of media with File properties.
+EXIF can be edited or removed.
+But file property tags like "File Creation Date", "File Modify Date" can only be edited but not removed.